kianzohoury/VAE/README.md

 </p>

 <p style="text-align: center;">
-  <i>Latent representations in 2D (left) and density estimates for 1D representations
+  <i>Figure 7.
+Latent representations in 2D (left) and density estimates for 1D representations
     (right) using PCA, for the Autoencoder (top), VAE (middle), and Conditional VAE (bottom).
   </i>